AISHIK999/Botterfly/README.md

-# Templar Userbot
+# Botterfly 🦋
-## A telegram userbot for managing Telegram accounts (WIP)
+## A telegram userbot for managing Telegram accounts

 * Written Python and uses Telethon library
-* This is just the initial commit.
-More plugins would be added soon
 * If you have any suggestions, please connect with me on [Telegram](https://t.me/AISHIK999)

 **The environments variables are:**